-The term allergy was originally defined by Clemens von Pirquet to mean the body's increased ability to react to a foreign substance.
-Today the term allergy means an oversensitivity to foreign substances which are normally harmless.
-Alongside any genetic predisposition, numerous non-genetic factors also play a role, such as exposure to the allergen, nutritional condition, existing chronic diseases and acute viral infections.
+The term allergy was defined in 1906 by the Austrian paediatrician Clemens von Pirquet to mean the body's increased ability to react to a foreign substance.
+Today allergy means an oversensitivity to foreign substances which are normally harmless.
+Alongside any genetic predisposition, numerous nongenetic factors also play a role, such as exposure to the allergen, nutritional condition, existing chronic diseases and acute viral infections.
 Atopy is a hereditary disposition to developing allergic reactions such as allergic asthma, rhinitis (hay fever) or dermatitis (including atopic eczema).